PKief/vscode-markdown-checkbox/README.md

 ### 0.0.1 - 0.0.3

-Initial release of the extensions with the following features:
+Initial release of the extension with the following features:
 - Add checkbox
 - mark checkbox as done / undone
 - add commands to Keybindings